hombit/olgart/README.md

 olgart
 ======

-New version of [olgart.ru](http://olgart.ru): web-gallery of Moscow paintist Olga Malancheva.
+New version of [olgart.ru](http://olgart.ru): web-gallery of Moscow artist Olga Malancheva.
 Written on Django framework